Sitemap Generator

 Note:

-If you regenerate a sitemap, the new sitemap files overwrite the existing sitemap files in the same file cabinet folder.
-If the sitemap regeneration is unsuccessful, an error file is created in the same folder with the same name as the index file, but with a .txt extension.
-Consequently, the existing sitemap files remain intact and are not replaced when the sitemap regeneration is unsuccessful.
+If you regenerate a sitemap, the new sitemap files overwrite the existing ones in the same file cabinet folder.
+If sitemap regeneration fails, an error file with the same name as the index file (but with a .txt extension) is created in the same folder.
+That way, the existing sitemap files remain intact and aren't replaced if sitemap regeneration fails.

 This topic includes the following subsections: